Abarim Publications' online Biblical Hebrew Dictionary

 - The masculine noun שמר (shimmur), meaning night watch (Exodus 12:42 only).

-- The feminine noun (which appears in two spellings in the Bible; the one with the ת (taw) is probably older) אשמורה ('ashmura) or אשמרת ('ashmoret), meaning night watch as unit of time (Judges 7:19).
+- The feminine noun אשמורה ('ashmura) or אשמרת ('ashmoret), meaning night watch as unit of time (Judges 7:19).
+This verb appears in two different spellings in the Bible; the one with the ת, taw is probably older.

 - The masculine noun משמר (mishmar), meaning prison (Genesis 40:3) or guard (Jeremiah 51:12).
 It may even mean a guarding of one's heart (Proverbs 4:23) or — in plural — observances of religious services (Nehemiah 13:14).